 Make sure you utilize all the big social media platforms such as:

 At the risk of being completely cliche` - remember, a picture is worth a thousand words.

 Not only do your social media pages represent a good place to share images, but they also are a great channel to get the word out about any specials or promotions going on at the salon.
 You put time and effort in to crafting fun and enticing promotions to help drive clients through the door.
 So, make sure they get the attention they deserve.
 Always share ongoing or upcoming promotions on your social pages to get them across a large audience in a small amount of time.

 3).
 Online Directories - Get Your Spa or Salon Listed

-2017 is right around the corner and the days of giant, yellow phonebooks are way behind us.
-Instead, your clients turn to online directories such as Google My Business and Yelp to connect them with local businesses in their area.
+2018 is finally here and, needless to say, the days of giant phonebooks are definitely a thing of the past.
+Instead, your clients turn to online directories such as Yelp to connect them with local businesses in their area.
 In fact, about 88% of clients say they check online reviews on directories before ever stepping foot into a business' brick-and-mortar.
 So, if your salon isn't listed, and/or you haven't been monitoring your online reviews... start doing so, now!

 4).
 Keep Your Website Updated and Looking Fresh

 Besides checking out your social media pages or listed profile, clients also frequently spend time on a salon's website.
 In many cases, your website is your first impression to a new client, and we all know how important a good first impression can be.
 With that being said, be sure your salon's website offers...

 a) Nice photos of your staff and happy clients enjoying your services.
 As with your social media pages, it's important to visually show why clients want to visit your salon.